Lin Kobayashi, Co-Founder and Chair of the Board

 Lin Kobayashi is the co-founder and Chair of the Board at UWC ISAK Japan.
 Ms. Kobayashi’s passion for education began during her studies at a residential high school in Canada, and continued to develop over the years.
 Before returning to Tokyo in 2008 to launch the ISAK project, she spent two years working for the United Nations Children’s Fund (UNICEF) in the Philippines, where she worked to program non-formal education projects for street children.
 Prior to UNICEF, Ms. Kobayashi worked at the Japan Bank for International Cooperation (JBIC).

 Ms. Kobayashi began her career at Morgan Stanley and holds an MA in International Education Policy Analysis from Stanford University and a BA in Development Economics from the University of Tokyo.
-More recently, Ms. Kobayashi was honored with the title of “Young Global Leader 2012” by the World Economic Forum, was selected as a “Change-maker of the Year 2013” and “Nikkei Woman of the Year 2015” by Nikkei Business, one of Japan’s top business magazines, and “Management Award of the Year 2016” by Zaikai, another top business magazine in Japan.
-She is currently a member of the Committee for Japan’s Future under the Council on Economic and Fiscal Policy, as well as a member of the Council for the Implementation of Education Rebuilding, Cabinet Secretariat.
+Ms. Kobayashi has received several honors as a leader and change-maker including “Young Global Leader 2012” by the World Economic Forum; “Change-maker of the Year 2013” and “Nikkei Woman of the Year 2015” by Nikkei Business, one of Japan’s top business magazines; and “Management Award of the Year 2016” by Zaikai, another top business magazine in Japan.
+In 2017, Ms. Kobayashi was named a Yale World Fellow.

 Mamoru Taniya, Representative Founder and Director of the Board